Abductive forgetting: The two forms of abductive forgetting

 The set of explanations supported by a formula may include both $a \explain c$ and $ab \explain c$.
-While the second is still a valid explanation, it may be considered less relevant as it includes the unnecessary hypotheses $b$.
-In the same way, $a \explain e$ may be preferred to $bcd \explain e$ because it requires fewer hypotheses: one instead of three.
+While the second is still a valid explanation, it may be considered less relevant as it includes the unnecessary hypothesis $b$.
+Similarly, $a \explain e$ may be preferred to $bcd \explain e$ because of its smaller number of hypotheses: one instead of three.

 Two definitions of minimality are considered: by set containment or by cardinality~\cite{paul-93,eite-gott-95-a}.
 They only select the supported explanations $E \explain M$ such that $E' \explain M$ is not supported by any $E'$ less than $E$, where ``less'' is either $E' \subset E$ or $E'$ comprising fewer hypotheses than $E$.
 An arbitrary order $<$ can be used instead of these two.
 This article assumes that $E \subset E'$ implies $E < E'$.
 This is the case for the two specific orderings above.